PA 450 — Diagnostic Methods I

-Students complete 6 week rotations in Emergency Medicine, Internal Medicine, Women’s Health, pediatrics, Psychiatry, General Surgery and an elective rotation.
+Students complete 6 week rotations in Emergency Medicine, Internal Medicine, Obstetrics and Gynecology, Pediatrics, Psychiatry, General Surgery and an elective rotation.
 Through these experiences students will continue to build upon the knowledge learned during the didactic phase of the program and integrate this knowledge into clinical practice.

 PA 560 Capstone Course

 Students will complete a master’s project using up –to- date medical research.
 They must also pass a computer-based and practical summative examination.